 This recipe can be a bit spicy.
-If you like, you can adjust the heat down by reducing the amount of cayenne or even substituting additional regular chili powder for the chipotle chili powder.
+You can tone it down if you like by reducing the amount of cayenne or even substituting regular chili powder for the chipotle chili powder.

 Wrapping it Up

 One final note on this recipe-the claim that adding salt to beans when you cook them will make them hard has been debunked.
-In fact, they have shown that salting the water you soak your beans in overnight will actually help soften up the skins.
+In fact, they’ve shown that salting the water you soak your beans in overnight will actually help soften up the skins.

 We tried it, and it worked.
 Who knew?

-What does cause beans to seize up is acidic ingredients like tomatoes.
-There aren’t any in this recipe, so there’s nothing to worry about.
+What does cause beans to seize up are acidic ingredients like tomatoes.
+There’s only a tablespoon of tomato paste in this recipe, which won’t hurt anything, so there’s nothing to worry about.

 Red Beans and Rice